Gabriel, Archangel. A Christmas Journey..

 35The angel answered, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
 36Even Elizabeth your relative is going to have a child in her old age, and she who was said to be barren is in her sixth month.
 37For nothing is impossible with God.”

 38“I am the Lord’s servant,” Mary answered.
-“May it be to me as you have said.”
+“Let it be.”
 Then the angel left her.

 image